The adventures of Ed & Johnny—

 “We’re all bees in a beehive,” Mankiewicz said.
 “But promise me you’re not neglecting your own dazzling ideas.”

 Johnny grinned from ear to ear.
 “We’ve got a honey in the roller right now, Mank!
-This is the one that’s gonna make us!”
+This could be the one that makes us!”

 “Something made of music and fire, eh?”